nvtienanh/docker-hue/hue-src/tools/kubernetes/yaml/README.md

-# How to run and remove
+# How to install

-    kubectl apply -f hue.yaml
+    kubectl apply -f hue/

+# How to uninstall

-    kubectl delete -f hue.yaml
+    kubectl delete -f hue/

+# If using Workers

+    kubectl create -f celery/
+    kubectl create -f redis/